What you should know about sexual harassment: Dubai and UAE laws

 • Sexual harassment is a broad term that covers all forms of unwelcome attention regarding agenda.
 In contrast, sexual assault describes any physical, sexual contact or behavior that a person experiences without consent.

 • Sexual harassment typically violates UAE civil laws (a person has the right to go about their business without fearing harassment from any quarter).
 In contrast, sexual assault violates criminal statutes and is regarded as a criminal act.
+Sexual harassment can also take the form of bullying & online harassment through unwanted messages or posts on social media.

 Sexual assault happens in the following ways: